newptcai/RandomTree.jl/README.md

 ### Use `RandomTree.jl` as a script

-In a terminal, change folder to the `~/.julia/dev/RandomTree/src` and run the command
+In a terminal, change directory to the `~/.julia/dev/RandomTree/src` and run the command
 ```
 julia simtree.jl -l 5 -n 10000 -t Cayley height
 ```